cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/troubleshooting.md

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **CASB** > **Integrations**.
 2. Choose your integration with the Broken status.
 3. Select **Reauthorize**.
-4. You will be directed to your SaaS app for authentication.
+4. In your SaaS app, reauthorize your account.

 {{</tab>}}